October 29, 2016

 It is all fairly silly and predictable but the secret agent premise beats the Bond pictures out of the starting gate.

 One evil-doer is holding Tyler as Barry leverage.
-Barry kicks open the door, and stands back as Asian bullets shoot the hallway full of lead.
+Barry kicks open the door and stands back as Asian bullets shoot the hallway full of lead.
 Without looking, Barry shoots around the door frame, killing the man.
 Yes.
 He is that good.
 At that very moment, another man is ready to shoot Barry in the back but he is shot in the back by Calder.
-This could have gone on a few minutes in a Zucker Brothers film.
+This would have extended in a Zucker Brothers film.
 Tyler’s suspicions about Barry’s dancing abilities become clearer when she learns of his real occupation.

-Note: Another funny scene, an optical illusion really, is between Calder and Barry.
+Note: Another funny scene, an optical illusion, is between Calder and Barry.
 Both men are facing the camera with Calder standing right behind Barry's right shoulder.
 Due to the lighting and shadows, it appears Calder is resting his chin on Barry's shoulder, who is getting a bit uncomfortable.

 October 15, 2016